RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsection{Performance Comparisons Studies}

-To verify the effectiveness of our RDIS on imputation tasks, we grafted RDIS to GRU (Figure 4(a)) and Bidirectional GRU (Figure 4(b)), of which performances were compared with other baseline methods.
-We evaluated the imputation performance under different missing rates to show that RDIS is robust to various missing rates.
-We randomly discarded $p$\% of the existing data and used them as the ground truth and selected $p$ from $\{10,\ 20,\ 30,\ 40,\ 50,\ 60,\ 70,\ 80\}$.
+To verify the effectiveness of our RDIS on imputation tasks, we grafted RDIS to GRU and Bi-GRU, of which performances were compared with other baseline methods.
 Table 1 shows the MSE on the air quality and the gas sensor dataset.
-On both datasets, we used eight models in RDIS for ensemble learning.
+On both datasets, we used 8 models in RDIS for ensemble learning.
 For the air quality dataset, the random drop rate, the pseudo value threshold, and the pseudo value update epoch were set to 30\%, 0.03, and 400, respectively.
 Likewise, for the gas sensor dataset, we used 20\%, 0.015, and 400, respectively.
-Experimental results related to hyper-parameter tuning are described in the hyper-parameter studies section.
 Since BRITS and M-RNN were specialized for time series imputation, they achieved low imputation errors at all missing rates.
-However, Bi-GRU with RDIS achieved the lowest error under most conditions.
-On the air quality dataset and the gas sensor dataset, Bi-GRU with RDIS obtained averaged 7.9\% and 5.8\% improvement over the state-of-the-art, respectively.
-The boost of imputation performance shows the effectiveness of RDIS.
-RDIS can also be applied to other imputation methods, so we experimented by adapting RDIS to BRITS and M-RNN.
-They also showed better performance when using RDIS.
-The experimental results are described in the supplementary material.
+However, RDIS with Bi-GRU achieved the lowest error under most conditions.
+RDIS with Bi-GRU obtained competitive performance over the state-of-the-art methods on the air quality dataset and the gas sensor dataset.